How to Study in Portugal for Free (9 Steps)

 6. Look for Affordable Universities in Portugal

 With an average tuition fee of $1,200 per annum, Portugal cannot be called an expensive country when it comes to the price of education.
-Local universities try to provide all the means necessary for the students of all backgrounds to be able to acquire their degree.
+Local universities try to provide all the means necessary for students of all backgrounds to be able to acquire their degrees.
 The University of Lisbon provides a highly detailed list of fees and expenses that one may expect to pay.

 However, the average tuition fees of one of the main universities shall not be viewed as the de facto cost.
 Attending affordable universities in Portugal can help you to study in Portugal for free combined with other ways in this article.
 If you find the fees to be too expensive, you can always take a look for other universities, which may be located a little bit further away from the major cities, and most of the institutions may provide better value.
 If you are interested, learn about the 8 Affordable Universities in Portugal.